-Use of our mobile network is sharply increasing as the volume of data traffic doubles every year.
+Use of our mobile network is sharply increasing as the volume of data traffic growing strongly every year.
 However expanding network capacity to cover this demand is a major challenge.
 People harbour reservations about mobile communication masts due to potential health risks, while rigorous limit values, outdated assessment methods and building regulations hamper and increase the cost of network expansion.
 Without an efficient mobile infrastructure we risk missing the digitisation boat.

 We foster technical innovations in network expansion and advocate modern regulations to ensure that our network stays abreast of the rapid growth in usage.

 In busy areas of cities we use microcells.
 They are run on low power and supply the necessary capacity as required.

 Thanks to new technologies, mast efficiency is improving.
 For instance, 4G uses the radio spectrum around 30 times more efficiently than 2G, and 5G is set to top even this capacity by far.